OpenTechSchool/python-data-intro/core/strings.md

 Our program prints the number of votes cast for each radish variety, but it doesn't declare a winner.
 Can you update the program so it goes through the votes counted and finds the one with the most votes?

-(You may want to add this as a totally separate section, at the end of the program, rather than modifying any of the existing loops.)
+(You may want to add this as a totally separate cell, after the previous cells, rather than modifying your existing loops.)

 ## Solution

-You can add something like this at the end of your program:
+You can do something like this:

     # Record the winning name and the votes cast for it
     winner_name = "No winner"